 If you have a horse, or work around them, it’s pretty easy to come up with a convincing answer to the question.
 For example, when asked if your horse loves you, you might say, “Of course – my horse loves me.
 That’s why he nickers when he sees me!
-(No, it is not the carrots.)”
+(No, it is not the carrots.)
 For some people, the answer is so obvious that they really won’t see a need for this page.
 For them, if you ask, “Do horse’s have emotions?” the answer is simple, and emphatic.
 “Yes!!!”

 My personal favorite is, “My horse hates men.”
 This one is usually delivered with a straight face, and generally right before I’m supposed to engage in some procedure that might be unpleasant (for the horse).
+Nothing like a bit of a earnest and somewhat terrified warning to get things to a great start.

-Far be it for me to suppose that the, “Easy, easy, it’ll be OK,” the anxious look, or the jerking lead rope has anything to do with raising the horse’s level of apprehension; it’s gotta be me (and maybe the needle in my hand).
-And, of course, when I do manage to get my work done around the man-hating horse, and he’s behaved like a gentleman, it’s always, “I can’t believe how good he was.”
+Far be it for me to suppose that the persistent drumbeat of, “Easy, easy, it’ll be OK,” the anxious look, or the incessant jerking of an almost palsied lead rope has anything to do with raising the horse’s level of apprehension; it’s gotta be me (and maybe the needle in my hand).
+Of course, when I do manage to get my work done around the man-hating horse, and he’s behaved like a gentleman, it’s always, “I can’t believe how good he was.”
 I am still waiting for the, “Wow, Dr. R., you must be some sort of genius at handling horses!”
 Sometimes, you just can’t win.
 But I digress.

 All kidding aside, the question is actually a bit complex.
 There may be lots of opinions but there really aren’t any answers in the scientific literature.
 I asked the question as to whether horses have emotions to an instructor and researcher in equine behavior, and she was unaware of any papers regarding “emotion” in horses.
 It would be a difficult area to research – equine cognition and equine personality are tough enough to study, and emotion would be almost impossible.
 That said, the term “emotionality” is often used in the literature and texts on horse behavior, but it refers more to personality, that is such things as the repeatability of responses to novel or unpleasant stimuli, or the ease of learning tasks.

 There’s no doubt that horses have behaviors to which people input emotions.
-These may or not be an accurate interpretation of what’s going on inside the horse’s head.
+But these interpretations may or not be an accurate reflection of what’s actually going on inside the horse’s head.
 Of course, this differs from evaluating emotions in humans because… because… hmm… I’ll have to work on that one.
 Nevertheless, in trying to determine if horses have emotions, we are limited both by our own perspective but perhaps more importantly, by language.
 We can only use words that describe human emotions to describe the sensations of animals.
 When people use words like “love” or “anger” or “fear” they describe a wide range of actual emotion and thought.
 Just as each human perceives the world differently, it’s entirely likely that animals perceive the world differently from people.
 Therefore, our ideas regarding the sensations that horses experience – ideas that are based on our own experiences, then projected on horses – may be inaccurate.